 The International Theatre Institute (ITI) commissions an international message each year in celebration of World Theatre Day.
 Since 1962, World Theatre Day has been celebrated by ITI Centres, ITI Cooperating Members, theatre professionals, theatre organizations, theatre universities and theatre lovers all over the world on the 27th of March.
 This day is a celebration for those who can see the value and importance of the art form “theatre”, and acts as a wake-up-call for governments, politicians and institutions which have not yet recognized its value to the people and to the individual and have not yet realized its potential for economic growth.

-The World Theatre Day message for 2020 is written by Shahid Nadeem from Pakistan, who is a leading playwright and head of the renowned Ajoka Theatre.
+The World Theatre Day message for 2021 is written by Helen Mirren.
 The message can be read here.